 “So it's hard for me to rectify that the opposite of this would also be true,” Bulsiewicz says, adding that many of his patients inquire about the use of ACV for reflux.
-“In addition to most of the patients telling me that their reflux got worse, I have the added benefit of being able to perform endoscopy on my patients so that I can directly visualise the lining of their oesophagus,” he says.
-“And what I found was that consistently, my ACV patients were doing far worse harm to their oesophagus.”
-Most of the time, Bulsiewicz says, he would discover that ACV-using patients had an ulcerated lower oesophagus.
+“In addition to most of the patients telling me that their reflux got worse, I have the added benefit of being able to perform endoscopy on my patients so that I can directly visualize the lining of their esophagus,” he says.
+“And what I found was that consistently, my ACV patients were doing far worse harm to their esophagus.”
+Most of the time, Bulsiewicz says, he would discover that ACV-using patients had an ulcerated lower esophagus.

 A 2007 study also pointed at ACV significantly slowing stomach emptying, Bulsiewicz says, which in the medical community, is known as gastroparesis.
 “These patients, who often have type 1 diabetes, suffer with chronic nausea, fullness and discomfort after meals, and even reflux,” he says.
 “If the food doesn't go down, then it has a tendency to go back up.”